 Here are the facts!

-Soon after Israel’s exodus from Egypt, God gave them His law, the Ten Commandments (Ex.
+Soon after Israel’s exodus from Egypt, God gave the nation His law, the Ten Commandments (Ex.
 20:1-17; Deut.
 5:4-22).
 Just as the Sixth Commandment has always been “Thou shalt not kill,” the Ten Commandments have been God’s law from the very beginning.
 (Read our article “Did the Ten Commandments Precede Moses?” for proof.)

 At Mt.
 Sinai, God made a covenant with Israel, promising them blessings of good weather, good health and healing, sufficient food and water, and protection from aggressors.
 Immediately after giving them His law and judgments, in chapters 20 through 23 of Exodus, here is what God promised: “Behold, I send an Angel before you, to keep you in the way, and to bring you into the place which I have prepared…if you shall indeed obey His voice, and do all that I speak; then I will be an enemy unto your enemies, and an adversary unto your adversaries.
 For My Angel shall go before you, and bring you in unto the Amorites, and the Hittites, and the Perizzites, and the Canaanites, and the Hivites, and the Jebusites: and I will cut them off” (Ex.
 23:20-23).